List of French supercentenarians: André Ludwig

 André Ludwig (6 June 1912 – 7 January 2024) was, at the time of his death, the oldest World War II veteran in the world.
 He was born in La Ferte-sous-Jouarre and never knew his parents, being raised by his grandmother.
 He trained as a painter and later worked as a fitter.
 He married Yvonne Ludwig in 1935 and they had one daughter.
 In 1939, Ludwig was mobilised to fight in the Second World War, but was captured by German forces in Épinal and deported to Poland.
 He escaped in 1942, was caught again, and was later sent to a labour camp in Germany, from which he also escaped.
 He served in the French resistance during the final stages of the war.
 Ludwig later worked as a middle manager and retired in 1972, moving to Longué-Jumelles, where he would spend the rest of his life.
 His wife died when he was 100.
 Shortly before his 109th birthday, he fractured a femur and underwent an operation; he had previously been in good health.

+Henri Content

+Henri Content (4 January 1916 – 15 February 2026) was, at the time of his death, the oldest man in France.
+He was born in Vault-de-Lugny, and worked as a teacher.